pip-services/pip-services-docs/content/en/toolkit_api/golang/commons/data/any_value_map.md

 #### GetAsDateTimeWithDefault
-Converts a map element into a Date or returns a default value if the conversion is not possible.
+Converts a map element into a Date or returns a default value if the conversion is not possible.  k See [DateTimeConverter.ToDateTimeWithDefault](../../convert/date_time_converter/#todatetimewithdefault)
-See [DateTimeConverter.ToDateTimeWithDefault](../../convert/date_time_converter/#todatetimewithdefault)

 > (c [*AnyValueMap]()) GetAsDateTimeWithDefault(key string, defaultValue time.Time) time.Time